 The Company will pursue organic growth by expanding its construction activities for clients in the industrial, commercial and institutional market sectors.
-The Company will continue to utilize a range of contract formats and also will continue to pursue design-build projects across the entire market sectors.
+The Company will continue to utilize a range of contract formats and also will continue to pursue design-build projects across all market sectors.
 The design work required for these projects is typically specialized and varies widely based on the project type.
-Accordingly, the Company will continue to out-source design services in order to efficiently access the best expertise available.
+Accordingly, the Company will continue to outsource design services in order to efficiently access the best expertise available.
 The Company's long-standing record of providing a quality product to its clients on time and standing behind that product after completion of construction has provided the opportunity for the Company to work with many clients on a repeat basis.
 The Company will continue to emphasize operational excellence as a means for generating new opportunities and thereby creating value.

-The Company has secured and will continue to pursue design-build contracts with clients participating in the PPP market in the institutional sector.
+The Company has secured and will continue to pursue design-build contracts with clients participating in the Public Private Partnership ("PPP") market in the institutional sector.
 In addition to the Company's more traditional role of acting as a construction contractor to the PPP project, the Company is actively looking to acquire an equity position in PPP projects as a means to support its construction operations and generate additional construction opportunities.
 The Company has accumulated shareholders' equity in order to have the financial capacity to pre-qualify for PPP construction contracts and should the right opportunities arise, acquire a non-controlling ownership interest in the PPP concession, using internally-generated funds.
-In the third quarter of 2012, the Company was part of two consortia shortlisted to proceed to prepare bids for the Iqaluit International Airport Improvement project and the North Island Hospitals project located on Vancouver Island.
+In the third quarter of 2012, the Company was part of consortia shortlisted to proceed to prepare bids for the Iqaluit International Airport Improvement project and the North Island Hospitals project located on Vancouver Island.
+The Company is seeking a minority equity position in these pursuits in addition to serving as a member of the respective design-build team.